Rick Carlisle: Coaching career

-Later in 1989, he accepted an assistant coaching position with the Nets, where he spent five seasons under Bill Fitch and Chuck Daly.
-In 1994, Carlisle joined the assistant coaching staff with the Portland Trail Blazers under coach P. J. Carlesimo, where he spent three seasons.
+Later in 1989, Carlisle accepted an assistant coaching position with the New Jersey Nets, where he spent five seasons under Bill Fitch and Chuck Daly.
+In 1994, he joined the assistant coaching staff with the Portland Trail Blazers under coach P. J. Carlesimo, where he spent three seasons.

-In 1997, Carlisle joined the Indiana Pacers organization as an assistant coach under former teammate, Larry Bird.
-During his time as Pacers assistant coach, he helped the Pacers to two of their best seasons ever.
+In 1997, Carlisle joined the Indiana Pacers organization as an assistant coach under former teammate Larry Bird.
+During his time as assistant coach, he helped the Pacers to two of their best seasons ever.
 First, in 1997–98, the Pacers stretched the Chicago Bulls to the limit, narrowly losing the deciding seventh game of the Eastern Conference Finals to the eventual NBA champion.
 Then, in 1999–2000 season, the Pacers made the NBA Finals for the first time, ultimately losing to the Los Angeles Lakers.
-Bird stepped down as coach, and pushed for Carlisle to be selected as his replacement, but Pacers team president Donnie Walsh gave the job to Isiah Thomas.
+Bird stepped down as coach and pushed for Carlisle to be selected as his replacement, but Pacers' team president Donnie Walsh gave the job to Isiah Thomas.

-Detroit Pistons
+Detroit Pistons (2001–2003)

 For the 2001–02 season, Carlisle was hired by the Detroit Pistons to be their new head coach.
-In two seasons as Pistons' head coach, Carlisle led the team to consecutive 50–32 records (.610) with Central Division titles and playoff appearances.
-He was named Coach of the Year in 2002.
+In two seasons as head coach, he led the team to consecutive 50–32 records (.610) with Central Division titles and playoff appearances.
+Carlisle was named Coach of the Year in 2002.
 However, the Pistons fired Carlisle after the 2002–03 season with a year remaining on his contract and hired Larry Brown.
 Friction between Carlisle and team ownership was cited as one of the primary reasons for the firing.
-Carlisle's Pistons had just dispatched Brown's Philadelphia 76ers in the Conference Semifinals before being swept by the New Jersey Nets in the Eastern Conference Finals.
+Carlisle's Pistons had just dispatched Brown's Philadelphia 76ers in the Eastern Conference semifinals before being swept by the New Jersey Nets in the Eastern Conference finals.